Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 4. Chain halts indefinitely.

-Impact: Liveness loss; $3M in pending rewards (medium severity).
+Impact: Liveness loss; pending rewards at risk (medium severity).

 Recommendations: